Adrián Cova

-Adrián José Cova Urbina (born 13 February 2001) is a Venezuelan professional footballer who plays as a right-back for the Bulgarian club Lokomotiv Plovdiv and the Venezuela national team.
+Adrián José Cova Urbina (born 13 February 2001) is a Venezuelan professional footballer who plays as a right-back for Bulgarian First League club Lokomotiv Plovdiv and the Venezuela national team.

 Club career

 Cova is a product of the youth academies of the Spanish clubs Marcet Foundation and Atlético Madrid.
 On 23 September 2020, he transferred to El Ejido in the Segunda División B where he began his senior career.
 On 21 July 2021, he joined Recreativo Granada on a 2-year contract.
-On 1 September 2023, he moved to Logroñés in the Primera Federación.
+On 1 September 2023, he moved to SD Logroñés in the Primera Federación.
 In 2024, he moved to the Bulgarian First Professional Football League side Krumovgrad.
 On 20 June 2025, he joined Lokomotiv Plovdiv.

 International career

 Born in Venezuela, Cova moved to Spain at the age of 12.
 In November 2025, Cova was called up to the senior Venezuela national team for a set of friendlies.